 Stoller gained part ownership of Chehalem Wines with Harry Pederson-Nedry in 1993.
 He founded Stoller Vineyards in 2001.
 Their winery opened in 2006 as Oregon’s first and only LEED-certified, solar powered, gravity-flow operation.
 Its drive for sustainability earned the winery the world’s first LEED gold certification.
 It is dedicated to producing pinot noir and chardonnay.

 Winemaker Melissa Burr has been at Stoller since 2003.
 Burr says the challenge at Stoller is to control the vigor of the site in order to concentrate flavors.
-She strongly believes acidity plays key role in balance and flavor, and this effort reflects that.
-The Dundee Hills are located southwest of Portland, OR, beside the Willamette River.
-Stoller has the largest contiguous vineyard in the Dundee Hills and the fruit for their wines is 100% estate grown.
-Lovely country, ecologically responsible wine maker, very nice wines.
+She strongly believes acidity plays key role in balance and flavor, and this effort certainly reflects that.

 Today, the Stoller Wine Group brands include Stoller Family Estate, Chehalem, Chemistry, History, and Canned Oregon.
 The link below will lead you to more information about their various offerings.

-Stoller Family Estate Pinot Noir Rosé, Willamette Valley 2018 is a nice, solid, middle-of-the-road Oregon pinot rosé.
-Good fruit with more body than average rosé.
-Excellent acidity.
+Stoller Family Estate Pinot Noir Rosé, Willamette Valley 2020 is delicately outstanding with juicy, concentrated pinot noir flavors from a challenging but ultimately rewarding vintage.
+Superb acidity, which is a hallmark of Stoller.
 Serve this cold.
-With its deep color and good fruit, this will work nicely as an aperitif or as a simple sipper on deck, patio, pool side.
-Rosé wines are extremely flexible for food pairing.
-With this wine’s weight and excellent acidity, it can move past the usual suspects of fish, seafood, and salads and handle grilled meats such as flank steaks. $22-25
+With its deep color and good fruit, this will work nicely as an aperitif or as a simple sipper on boat, deck, patio, pool side, porch picnic.
+Rosé wines are extremely flexible for pairing.
+With this wine’s excellent acidity, it can move past the usual suspects of fish, seafood, and salads and handle grilled meats such as flank steaks.
+But it really shines sipped solo. $18-24